circleci/clj-keyczar/README.md

 Other stuff currently not supported:

 * asymmetric encryption
-* file-based keysets (the crypt and sign nses work with them, but the keyset ns does not; use [KeyczarTool](https://code.google.com/p/keyczar/wiki/KeyczarTool) to manage these keysets!)
+* internally encrypted keysets
+* keyset operations on file-based keysets (just use KeyczarTool)
 * pretty much anything that's not on the straight and narrow path of default keyczar behavior :P

 Feel free to open issues or submit PRs to improve the library :)